TheGreatTuna/http4s-energy-checker/README.md

 The service which checks do you have energy at home.
 Use http4s and cats.effect.IO.
 ## Instructions

-Generate an http4s service on the blaze backend with Circe.

 1. [Install sbt](https://www.scala-sbt.org/1.x/docs/Setup.html)
 2. `sbt run`